 Suboxone rehab treatment: What to expect

-Suboxone is the brand name of a drug containing buprenorphine and naloxone which is used to treat severe opiate addictions.
-While the habit forming nature of this drug is usually low.
-Some people who use this medication can also become addicted to it as well.
+Suboxone is the brand name of a drug containing buprenorphine and naloxone,which is used to treat severe opiate addictions.
+Unfortunately, individuals who use this medication can also become addicted to it as well.

 Suboxone rehab treatment is different for everyone, since everyone has different needs.
-Most treatment programs offer very similar services, though, and most recovering addicts will go through similar stages during treatment.
-The main services and stages of rehab follow.
+Most Suboxone rehab treatment programs offer very similar services, though, and most people go through similar stages during treatment.
+The main services and stages of Suboxone rehab treatment are listed below.

 Drug screening and evaluation

-If you think that you have a problem with Suboxone, you will typically undergo a thorough drug screening and overall evaluation before entering a rehab program.
-It is during this stage that an addiction specialist determines the severity of an addiction and decides how to treat Suboxone addiction.
-Something to keep in mind?
-Honesty is so much better and can get you further than keeping secrets…so be open during this process for best results.
+Those in recovery typically undergo a thorough drug screening and overall evaluation before entering a Suboxone rehab treatment program.
+It is during this stage that addiction specialist determine the severity of a persons addiction and decide how to treat it.

 Doctors typically recommend tapering off of Suboxone.
-If this is not possible or wanted, however, a recovering addict may be able to enter a medical detox program when they stop taking the drug.
+If this is not possible or wanted, however, you may be able to enter a medical detox program when you stop taking the drug.
 This can help make for a more comfortable and safer withdrawal.

-The fundamental services offered by any rehab treatment programs are psychological treatments.
-These treatments, including behavior therapy and group therapy, can help addicts learn how to cope with their addictions and overcome them.
+The fundamental services offered by Suboxone rehab treatment programs are psychological treatments.
+These treatments, including behavior therapy and group therapy, can help you learn how to cope with your addictions and overcome them.

 Rarely will medications be used to treat a Suboxone addiction.
-In some cases, however, a treatment facility will prescribe other medications, such as anti-depressants or other drugs which aim to address underlying co-occurring disorders, to treat mental health issues simultaneously.
+In some cases, however, a Suboxone rehab treatment facility will prescribe other opioid treatment medications, such as methadone, to treat a severe addiction to this drug.

-Recovering addicts in Suboxone rehab treatment programs will typically attend several education sessions throughout their treatment.
-Attendance to these sessions may be required every day or every week, and they can help recovering addicts learn about addiction in general and new ways to overcome it.
+People who undergo Suboxone rehab treatment will typically attend several education sessions throughout their treatment.
+Attendance to these sessions may be required every day or every week, and they can help you learn about addiction in general and new ways to overcome it.

-Nearly all rehab programs offer recovering addicts some supportive services, such as case management.
+Nearly all Suboxone rehab treatment programs offer some supportive services, such as case management.
 Other services that can help facilitate recovery may also be available, such as child care, vocational services, transportation, and even housing.

 For anyone in treatment themselves or with a loved one in treatment, the question of what to expect after Suboxone rehab treatment will come up often.

-First, before leaving a treatment program, a recovering addict will sit down with a counselor or addiction specialist and create a list of goals they want to reach after treatment.
-This is known as an exit plan, and it gives recovering addicts something to focus on and work toward after treatment.
+First, before leaving a Suboxone rehab treatment program, you will sit down with a counselor or addiction specialist and create a list of goals they want to reach after treatment.
+This is known as an exit plan, and it gives you something to focus on and work toward after Suboxone rehab treatment.

-An aftercare program will also usually be created before completing a program.
+A Suboxone rehab treatment aftercare program will also usually be created before completing a program.
 A typical addiction aftercare program will require you to continue attending daily or weekly therapy sessions on an outpatient basis.
-Also, those that need a little extra support after rehab will be referred to programs or organizations that offer supportive services.
+Also, people that need a little extra support after Suboxone rehab treatment will be referred to programs or organizations that offer supportive services.

-If your loved one is getting help for their addiction, there’s a good chance you’re wondering about what to expect when visiting someone in rehab.
-Most visits occur on weekends, and residents will usually be allowed to have loved ones visit after a few weeks of being in a particular rehab program.
+If your loved one is getting help for their addiction, there’s a good chance you’re wondering about what to expect when visiting someone in Suboxone rehab treatment.
+Most visits occur on weekends, and people are usually allowed to have loved ones visit after a few weeks of being in a particular rehab program.